MacAns-117/Projects/README.md

 ## Cricket Data Performance Dashboard (05/2022 - 06/2022)

 In this project cricket data is web scraped from ESPN Cricinfo website, and stored in Excel files, and a dashboard is made using PowerBi.

-## Predicting House Price Using Advanced Ensemble Techniques (10/2020 - 12/2021)

-In this project, price prediction is done for houses in India using libraries, such as numpy, pandas, scikit-learn, seaborn, folium and pycaret framework.

-## Stella Bot (06/2020 - 08/2020)

-In this project a virtual assistant(rule-based) capable of voice interaction, is developed.